 My champagne is raised.
 The New Year’s Eve Ball is about to regally descend from the flagpole atop One Times Square.
 May the new year bring you peace, success in your endeavors, less work, and more play.
 Cheers!

 Linda Mercury – Creating a Literary (or Creative) Life

 Cathryn Cade – Take Time for those OTHER Creative Passions

 Susan Lute – Reduce Stress: Find and Follow Your Bliss

 Jamie Brazil – Shrink My Closet

-Posted on December 30, 2012, in Susan Lute and tagged 2013, 2013 Resolve, ancient Babylonians, Cassiel Knight, Cathryn Cade, chivalry, commitment, Good Riddance Day, Jamie Brazil, Janus, Jenna Bayley-Burke, Jessa Slade, knights, Linda Mercury, Maggie Jaimeson, medieval era, New Year's resolutions, Paty Jager, peacock vow, resolutions, Romans, See Jane Publish, Susan Lute, The Resolution Tour, TimesSquareNY.org.
+Posted on December 30, 2012, in General and tagged 2013, 2013 Resolve, ancient Babylonians, Auth: Jamie Brazil, Auth: Jessa Slade, Cassiel Knight, Cathryn Cade, chivalry, commitment, Good Riddance Day, Janus, Jenna Bayley-Burke, knights, Linda Mercury, Maggie Jaimeson, medieval era, New Year's resolutions, Paty Jager, peacock vow, resolutions, Romans, See Jane Publish, Susan Lute, The Resolution Tour, TimesSquareNY.org.
 Bookmark the permalink.
 7 Comments.